-Social Work Consulting Services for Libraries
+Social Work-Informed Consulting Services for Libraries

-Beth Wahler, MSW, PhD brings a social work lens to contemporary public library challenges and offers support for libraries of all sizes.
-Although many libraries may not want or be ready to hire their own social worker, Beth aims to make social work-informed solutions accessible for every library through individual consultation, staff training and support programs, administrative coaching, needs assessments of staff, patrons, or communities, and individualized program design.
+Beth Wahler, MSW, PhD brings a social work lens to contemporary library challenges and offers support for libraries of all types and sizes.
+Although many libraries may not want or be ready to hire their own social worker, Beth aims to make social work-informed solutions accessible for every library through individual consultation, staff training and support programs, administrative coaching, needs assessments of staff, patrons/users, or communities, and individualized program design.
 With 25 years of professional experience in organizational leadership, trauma-informed services, program administration and development, training/education, and working with complex human challenges such as mental health problems, substance use disorders, intimate partner violence, homelessness, and poverty-related barriers/needs, Beth will work with your library to understand your needs, resources, and goals and collaboratively design solutions that will work for you.

 What People Are Saying